gdl1314/gdl1314.github.io/_pages/about.md

 ---

 ### Background.
 I am a mathematician by training.

 ### Research Interests

 Broadly, my early work focused on the behavior of solutions of nonlinear partial differential equations.
 Many of those early projects featured a combination of tools and techniques from dynamical systems, functional analysis, and computation.

 More recently, my interests have broadened to include data-driven modeling and machine learning with healthcare applications.
 I am especially interested in the interaction between data and model.

+### Other interests

+Outside of mathematics, I enjoy skiing, ruminating on the New York Times crossword puzzle, drinking good coffee, and passionately following the (mis)fortunes of the Indiana University basketball team

 ### Oldies but goodies.